Back

 Editing

 Video and photo editing are critical for users who want to express their personality and style.
 You may implement video filters, with a preview of the result and customization settings.
 But at the same time, the list of options shouldn’t be too extensive.
-Otherwise, you are risking drowning your users with too many choices.
+Otherwise, you are risking overwhelming your users with too many choices.

 A good example of concise editing is VSCO.
 It’s an app like Instagram, where the user can apply custom presets, add visual effects, and adjust skin tone.